-You may engage in light activity the following day of surgery.
+Early ambulation is encouraged the following day of surgery and our team will assist you.
+An average of one surgical drain is placed in the abdomen and is removed one week after surgery.
 Return to more normal activity may take up to two weeks.
 Return to work my take one to two weeks depending on the extent of surgery.
 You may feel tight and unable to walk straight for a few days.
 Your body will stretch back to a straight posture gradually over the following two weeks.

 The results are long-term but may become compromised if you gain weight or become pregnant.